-- copies of your three most recent pay slips
+- Copies of most recent pay stubs

 The key to a successful H1 Visa transfer is that you follow all the instructions, provide all the documents, and do not delay the process at your end.
-It is better to compile a full immigration file to make sure that there are no "surprises and delays.
+It is better to compile a full immigration file to make sure that there are no surprises and delays.
 Processing takes time and is rather unpredictable.
 Please make sure you do not resign from your current position yet.
 Following the instructions above and talking to your lawyer will certainly help you through a smooth H1 Transfer.

 To review the H1B visa process, visit our H1B Visa Guide for more information about what is required to apply for H1B visa.